 2D and 3E students who have taken, or are in the process of taking, Written and Oral Advocacy can compete in the Fall Competition.
 If you are a 2D or 3E student, do not register for the Moot Court course offering to compete in the Fall Competition -- you will not be receiving credit for participating in the competition.
-Instead, after you attend the moot court informational meetings on Tuesday, September 2nd you may complete the online intent-to-compete form.
+Instead, after you attend the moot court informational meetings on you may complete the online intent-to-compete form.
 This complete form serves as notification to the Moot Court Board of your intent to compete in the Fall Competition.

 Feel free to contact...

-Moot Court President Michelle Dian at OR
+Moot Court President Austin Strine at email@example.com

-We look forward to an exciting and successful competition and hope to see everyone at the informational meetings.
+We look forward to an exciting and successful competition, and hope to see everyone at the informational meetings.